Dana Ford: Coaching career

 Ford began his career on the coaching staff at Winthrop, when he was named a graduate assistant.
 Under head coach Gregg Marshall, the team qualified for an NCAA Tournament berth.
 He continued holding the same position as he joined Wichita State with Marshall the next season.
 The Shockers continued to prevail and made another appearance in their postseason tournament.

 Ford's first year serving as an assistant coach was at Chipola College, where he led the Indians to an impressive 35–2 overall record and a third-place spot in the NJCAA National Tournament.
 The team also won its fifth consecutive FCCAA State Championship.

 His second team as an assistant coach was Tennessee State, where he helped John Cooper lead the team.
 The Tigers finished with a winning record and an exceptional performance against Murray State.
 Ford most notably helped in recruiting NBA player Robert Covington to his team roster.

 After Tennessee State, Ford returned to Wichita State to serve as an assistant coach under Gregg Marshall.
 This was his third time coaching alongside Marshall, who made the remark, "This is how much I think of Dana Ford.
 At age 26, this is the third time I have invited Dana to join my staff…he was first my graduate assistant at Winthrop, followed me to Wichita State, and then after sending him out into the world to Chipola, and to Tennessee State, where he has helped coach Cooper recruit a fine young group of players, I am inviting him back."
 The Shockers finished the season and Ford was instrumental to their conference tournament victory and an NCAA Tournament appearance.

 Ford came back to Illinois State to become the team's assistant coach.
 He was also named the recruiting coordinator to add on to his original coaching duties.

 Following his two seasons with his alma mater, Ford returned to Tennessee State for his first experience as a head coach.
 The position was secured after Travis Williams left the team following a 5–25 season.

 After going 5–26 in his inaugural season as head coach, Ford orchestrated the largest NCAA turnaround from 2014–15 to 2015–16 with a 15-win difference.
 In 2015–16, Ford was named the OVC Coach of the Year, led his team to 20 wins, and a berth in the CIT postseason tournament.
 He was also named the 2016 National Association of Basketball Coaches (NABC) District 19 Coach of the Year, CollegeInsiders.com's Ben Jobe Award Winner, and the BOXTOROW Coach of the Year.

 Head coaching record

 Personal life

 Ford is a Christian.
 Ford is married to Christina Ford.
-They have two daughters, Charlie Rose and Cline, and three sons, Cameron, Carson, and Crain.
+They have three daughters, Charlie Rose, Cline and Courtney as well as three sons, Cameron, Carson, and Crain.
 Their daughter, Promise, died in infancy.

-Ford is a supporter of his wife’s charity, The Rebound Foundation, a non-profit that works to provide transitional housing to women and children who’ve experienced domestic abuse and educate on healthy relationships.
+Ford is a supporter of his wife's charity, The Rebound Foundation, a non-profit that works to provide transitional housing to women and children who've experienced domestic abuse and educate on healthy relationships.